ihiratanveer/CPInS_NLP_workshop/disaster_predictor-flask_app/README.md

-# flask-salary-predictor
+# flask-disaster-predictor
-This is project predicts the salary of the employee based on the experience.
+This project predicts whether the tweet is about any disaster or not.

 # Model
 model.py trains and saves the model to the disk.